 Check prices at ultra-chic Ignacia Guest House.

 “Wow…where do I begin?
 We couldn’t have picked a more beautiful & romantic place to spend our wedding!

 A week before check-in, the level of hospitality Nima Local House showed us put me at ease, as we prepared to arrive in Mexico.
 Highlights: aromatherapy in rooms as part of turn-down service, incredibly delicious breakfasts, comfortable beds, stunning decor & plants throughout the hotel, & welcome drinks with a guitar player on the roof when we checked in!
 The staff treated my entire family with kindness & love.

 As we left crying happy tears, the staff waved ‘Adios’ to us as we drove away ! a memory I will never forget!”

 Best Budget Hotels in Roma Norte

 Two hotels that will cost you less than $100/night (which can be hard to find in Roma), are Hotel Marbella & Nana Vida CDMX.
 I recommend staying at the latter, as Nana Vida’s rooms give you a little more space, as well as more culture & design.
 But both are great options if you want to save money!

 Best Hotels in Roma Norte in Mexico City

-For more articles on Mexico City, read this one on safety, or about some of the best parks for travelers.
-While I was there, we also did an amazing hike about an hour from the city to the hilltop ruins of Tepoztlan ~ which I highly recommend for all adventure lovers!
+For more articles on Mexico City, read this one on safety, or check out some of the city’s best parks.
+While I was there, we did an amazing hike to the hilltop ruins of Tepoztlan ~ which I highly recommend for all adventure lovers!